mjg123/mjg123.github.io/_posts/2017-12-02-FnProject-Spring-Cloud-Function.md

 ### Which function will be called?

-The method defined in your `func.yaml` will not be called.
-In fact, we will be removing the need to define it at all in a future release.
-The `@Bean` annotated methods in Spring Cloud Function code are factory methods - they are called once at initialization time and return lambdas which are cached and used at invocation time.
+Your functions are defined as Spring Beans.
+The method defined in your `func.yaml` will not be called (in fact, we will be removing the need to define it at all in a future release).

+The `@Bean` annotated methods in Spring Cloud Function code are factory methods - they are called once at initialization time and return lambdas which are cached and used when your function is invoked.
 The beans are named after the method which created them.
 By default our integration will look for:

   - A `@Bean` called `function` which returns an instance of `java.util.function.Function`
   - A `@Bean` called `consumer` which returns an instance of `java.util.function.Consumer`